KittyGiraudel/site/_posts/2014-02-24-star-rating-system-with-sass.md

 This may look a little complicated but I can assure you it is actually quite simple to understand.
 First, we retrieve the color for the current loop run and store it in a `$color` variable to avoid having to get it multiple times.
 We also instanciate an empty list named `$selector` which will contain our generated selector.

 Then we run the inner loop.
-As we've seen previously, the inner loop goes from 1 through `$i`, and it doesn't do much.
+As we’ve seen previously, the inner loop goes from 1 through `$i`, and it doesn’t do much.
 The only thing that is going on inside the inner loop is appending a piece of selector to the selector list.

 Once we get off the inner loop, we can use the generated selector to dump the rules.
 For instance, if `$i = 2`, `$selector` equals `[data-rating^='2'] .star-1, [data-rating^='2'] .star-2`.
 It succeeds in targeting stars 1 and 2 in ratings going from 1 to 2.5.